nikosch86/ejabberd/API.md

 For example, when a packet is received on a client connection, ejabberd runs `user_send_packet` hook.
-Several modules need to listen for an event (a packet and a C2S state) represented by this hook, so they associate their internal functions with it: `mod_ping.erl` associates `user_send/1` function, `mod_privacy.erl` associates `user_send_packet/1` function and so on.
+Several modules need to listen for an event represented by this hook (that is, a packet and a C2S state), so they associate their internal functions with it: `mod_ping.erl` associates `user_send/1` function, `mod_privacy.erl` associates `user_send_packet/1` function and so on.
 The event is passed as an argument to the "hooked" functions, thus, the function from `mod_ping.erl` will be called as `mod_ping:user_send({Stanza,